IntEL4CoRo/ease_fall_school_2022/README.md

 docker image prune      # clears unused images in a safe manner

+docker container stop <container id>  # stops the container

+# These will destroy stuff, so be careful.
+You can easily rebuild it with docker-compose
-docker container stop <container id>  # stops the container docker container rm <container id>    # removes the container docker image rm <image name>          # removes an image, if no container is using it
+docker container rm <container id>    # removes the container docker image rm <image name>          # removes an image, if no container is using it
 ```